widemouth-dz/UIKT/README.md

-# UIKt
+# UIKT

 ## About

-UIkt is a `DSL` for Android UI, which can create UIs with simple and readable Kotlin code.
+UIKT is a `DSL` for Android UI, which can create UIs with simple and readable Kotlin code.

 Here's a brief introduction, [UIKT-vs-others](UIKT-vs-others.md) , to the related projects if you don't know much about `Android UI DSL` yet, then choose one of them based on compatibility and your preferences.